It's Friday, live from the Southern Command in sunny South Florida.

 This is the first one since Obama assumed office.

-I mean, it's almost two years.
+And 99 weeks, I mean, it's almost two years.

 Almost two years.

-Today's the uh yep, this is it.
+Okay, today is the, yep, this is it.

-This is the last day that you can order this special deal just for you from my good friends at ProFlowers, the 100 blooms for your mother.
+This is the last day that you can order this special deal just for you from my good friends at ProFlowers, the 100 blooms for your mother or any other important woman in your life, or for that matter, any important guy.

 And this, what a deal.

-100 blooms, 1999 plus shipping of free glass vase.
+100 blooms, 1999 plus shipping of free glass vase, 20 bucks.

-And we got some roses in here from Proflowers earlier this week.
+And we got some roses in here from ProFlowers earlier this week.

-They're they're still not all opened up.
+They're still not all opened up.

 Not Michelle's garden, but your own.